StigNygaard/xIFr/README.md

 ### Why another Exif viewer?

-Because I felt other Exif readers annoyed me or I felt they were missing something.
+Because I felt other Exif readers annoyed me, or I felt they were missing something.
 It is probably a matter of personal preferences, but you should really check the _"deep search" feature_.
 It works sooo well - in my own very humble opinion :-)

 ![Screenshot](https://www.rockland.dk/img/xIFr100-2-1400x1050.jpg)

 ### "Deep Search" feature?
-Most other Exif viewers only works if you can right-click directly on an html _img_ element.
+Most other Exif viewers for Firefox only works if you can right-click directly on an html _img_ element.
 But with "Deep Search" xIFr finds the image you want to see details about, no matter if it is below a layer or is defined as a background-image of another element.
 In 95% of the times, it just works as you expect.
-You wont even know if you were right-clicking directly on an img element or not.
+You won't even know if you were right-clicking directly on an img element or not.
 This is in my opinion the most important feature distinguishing xIFr from other Exif-viewers.

-Also with Deep Search, you can avoid overlayered logos and icons.
+Also, with Deep Search you can avoid overlayered logos and icons.
 By shift-clicking when selecting xIFr in browser's context-menu, you will force xIFr to look for images larger than a specified size (The size is configurable).

 Deep Search is supported in Firefox 63 or newer.
 You can get a little introduction to xIFr's features, including what Deep Search does, at [www.rockland.dk/xIFr/start](https://www.rockland.dk/xIFr/start/).

 ### Dark Theme support

 ![Screenshot](https://www.rockland.dk/img/xIFr100-3-1400x1050.jpg)

 ### A handy Firefox tip!
-Some websites overrides the browser's default right-click context menu.
+Some websites override the browser's default right-click context menu.
 But you can usually hold down the _shift_ key while right-clicking, to get the browser's native context menu back - and thus launch xIFr...

 ### A lot of credit to...
 Vital parts of xIFr, is inherited work by various [people](https://raw.githubusercontent.com/StigNygaard/xIFr/master/WebExtension/AUTHORS)